liv-ac-uk/comp122/labs/hello/README.md

 ## How to submit your solution

 You can submit your solution to this exercise through Canvas:
-Go to the COMP122 course; then Assignments; then chose "hello".
+Go to the COMP122 course; then chose "Week 1 Lab: hello" under Assignments.
 Once submitted you should get some automated feedback on your code.
+You can submit a solution and trigger the auto-marking as often as you like.

 This will work throughout the semester for all lab exercises and coursework.
 You do not need to perfectly solve or submit every exercise and we will not manually grade these exercises (only the assignments).